Heinrich Rehm

 Heinrich Simon Ludwig Friedrich Felix Rehm (20 October 1828, Ederheim – 1 April 1916, Munich) was a German mycologist and lichenologist.

-He studied at the Universities of Erlangen, Munich and Heidelberg, earning his medical doctorate in 1852.
+He studied at the University of Erlangen, the Ludwig-Maximilians-Universität München, and Heidelberg University, obtaining his medical doctorate in 1852.
 During his career, he was a practicing physician in Dietenhofen (from 1854), Sugenheim (from 1857), and Windsheim (from 1871).
 In 1875, he became regional medical examiner in Lohr am Main.

-Starting with 1870 until his death Rehm distributed fungal specimens in the well-known exsiccata series, Ascomyceten.
+Starting with 1870 until his death, Rehm distributed fungal specimens in the well-known exsiccata series, Ascomyceten.
 First alone, later with Ferdinand Christian Gustav Arnold as co-editor he issued the lichen exsiccata Cladoniae exsiccatae (1869-1895).